-For further information on the Midlands Forest Network visit: midlandsengine.org/home-green-growth/midlands-forest-network/ Tailored incentives The National Forest will expand its tailored incentives to generate larger and more ambitious schemes.
+For further information on the Midlands Forest Network visit: midlandsengine.org/home-green-growth/midlands-forest-network/

+Tailored incentives The National Forest will expand its tailored incentives to generate larger and more ambitious schemes.
 This will include the Farming and Forestry grant that returns to a Tender Scheme approach, working with landowners to co-create schemes with multiple benefits.
 It will also include a focus on tailored agroforestry schemes to help farm businesses transition to a low carbon approach.
 The National Forest will use its experience to expand the promotion of the range of incentive mechanisms, including the England Woodland Creation Offer, outside the National Forest boundary to secure woodland corridors and connections to increase resilience.

-The National Forest will extend its proactive support to build larger networks for communications, skills development and delivery.
 This will include wider outreach work, the engagement of partners across the Midlands, training and mentoring of staff and coordination of events.
 It will also involve the identification of case studies, exemplars and expertise to share knowledge and practice including the redevelopment of facilities in the heart of the National Forest as a learning hub.
 Through the Midlands Forest Network, the National Forest will help to secure revenue funds to invest in outreach teams for other landscapes, unlocking new woodland creation.

-The National Forest will grow its planning policy work to facilitate increased delivery both within and outside the Forest boundary.
+Aligned policy The National Forest will grow its planning policy work to facilitate increased delivery both within and outside the Forest boundary.
 This will include integrating Local Nature Recovery Strategies and Biodiversity Net Gain within the planning system to deliver forest creation effectively.
-In the National Forest, net gain will form part of the existing planning policies to secure 20% or 30% of forest-related habitats. and aftercare.

-The National Forest will use its experience to work with partners in other areas to explore changes to planning policies that can promote woodland creation, including better prioritisation, monitoring of delivery Blended finance
+In the National Forest, net gain will form part of the existing planning policies to secure 20% or 30% of forest-related habitats.
+The National Forest will use its experience to work with partners in other areas to explore changes to planning policies that can promote woodland creation, including better prioritisation, monitoring of delivery and aftercare.

-The National Forest will develop its blended finance work to bring more forest creation schemes forward and improve value for money for public investment.
+Blended finance The National Forest will develop its blended finance work to bring more forest creation schemes forward and improve value for money for public investment.
 This will include work across the Midlands Forest Network to develop private finance propositions to support landscape initiatives across the Midlands.

 The National Forest will use its experience to work with partners in other areas to explore joint funding proposals for large scale investment including corporate support, philanthropy and public grants.